Tips for Updating an Interactive Demo with New UI or Features

 All you and your team have to do is make a copy, swap in new Captures, and update the text.

 Rodney from Remote takes this approach to ensure all his demos have a cohesive look and feel.
-He explains:

-Our template includes an engaging intro, imagery that matches our website, and a clean, clear transition into the interactive product experience.
+He explains: “Our template includes an engaging intro, imagery that matches our website, and a clean, clear transition into the interactive product experience.
 This approach keeps our demos uniform yet tailored to showcase specific features or products.”

 Rodney also pointed out another benefit of templates — they help get and keep team members on the same page.

-“There are five or six of us on our team who are actively in Navattic at all times building out demos or working on demos, so it's nice to be able to have some sort of baseline template that we can all work from.”
+“There are five or six of us on our team who are actively in Navattic at all times, building out demos or working on demos.
+So it's nice to be able to have some sort of baseline template that we can all work from.”

 3. Set a Regular Demo Review Cycle

+Make a point to review all of your published demos in conjunction with your product update cycle.
 That way, you can add any new features or significant enhancements to existing demos as soon as those updates are released.

 For more helpful interactive demo hints, check out the best practices section of our blog.